davidakennedy/davidakennedy.com/_src/blog/2015-08-03-flash-is-dead/index.md

   - Open Web
 ---

-Strong Bad tries to warn Homestar of impending doom of a [dying Flash](https://www.youtube.com/watch?v=L0nuQ5o2DYU).
+Strong Bad tries to warn Homestar of the impending doom of a [dying Flash](https://www.youtube.com/watch?v=L0nuQ5o2DYU).

 This may be my favorite Homestar Runner yet.